davydenk/simple_advection/README.md

 The doxygen documentation is provided.
 To view the .html version, open the ``documenation.html`` file in any browser.
 The doxygen file ``doxy.in`` is included in the root folder.

 The current initial conditions functions available can be found the ``initial_conditions.hpp`` file.
 The default initial conditions function is the ``hat_function`` from this file.
-Prease refer to the documentaion on the ``CMesh`` class for learning to switch to different functions.
+To switch to a different function, simply invoke the mesh constructor with its name.

 ## To compile and run

-The project is written in c++, at he moment only using the c++11 standart.
+The project is written in c++, at the moment only using the c++11 standard.
 Currently the project only has header files and can be compiled with gcc with a simple one line command:

     g++ main.cpp -o advection.x -Iinclude